francocurotto/DDMre/docs/rules/original_differences.md

 [^2]: The original Time Wizard ability is too broken.
 A dicepool filled with Time Wizards can effectively invalidate any opponent dicepool.

-[^3]: The original ability of Dark-eyes Illusionist is too weak compared to its cost, specially compared to Strike Ninja that has the same ability for a lower cost.
+[^3]: The original ability of Dark-eyes Illusionist is too weak in relation to its cost, specially compared to Strike Ninja that has the same ability for a lower cost.

 [^4]: The remake ability is more in line with the ability description, and the anime ability.